 Benefits of Organic Honey Certification for Bee Keepers

-Increasing number of farmers, all over the world, are shifting to organic farming as it provides numerous benefits over conventional farming.
-Honey bee keepers are also favoring organic honey production as it is considered to have numerous benefits over conventional honey.
+An increasing number of farmers all over the world are shifting to organic farming, since it provides numerous benefits over conventional farming.
+Honeybee keepers are also favoring organic honey production, as it is considered to have numerous benefits over conventional honey.

-Some of the advantages of organic honey production to the manufacturer are given below:
+Some of the advantages of organic honey production to manufacturers are given below:

-Increased marketability: It is easier to sell organic honey and raw organic honey as they are considered to have greater health benefits over non-organic honey.
-Reports of increased usage of antibiotics in Chinese honey have increased awareness about potential ill-effects of non-organic honey among health conscious consumers.
+Increased Marketability: It is easier to sell organic honey and raw organic honey, as they are considered to have greater health benefits over non-organic honey.
+Reports of increased usage of antibiotics in Chinese honey have increased awareness about the potential ill effects of non-organic honey among health-conscious consumers.

-Qualtiy honey assurance for buyers: Customers are assured of a quality product as the production and handling standards for organic honey are clearly defined by the certifying body.
-If the honey is not manufactured according to the set guidelines, the organic label is not granted.
+Quality Honey Assurance for Buyers: Customers are assured of a quality product as the production and handling standards for organic honey are clearly defined by the certifying body.
+If the honey is not manufactured according to the set guidelines, then the organic label is not granted.

-Satisfaction of producing a clean product: Many farmers shift to organic farming due to its benefits to the environment.
-Same is the case with organic apiculture.
-Organic honey bee keepers feel content at the end of the day when they do not use chemical pesticides and antibiotics.
+Satisfaction of Producing a Clean Product: Many farmers shift to organic farming due to its benefits to the environment.
+The same is the case with organic apiculture.
+Organic honeybee keepers feel content at the end of the day when they do not use chemical pesticides and antibiotics.

-Increased management awareness of the enterprise: Many conventional honey bee keepers are not aware of effective techniques to manage their apiaries.
-Since certified organic honey production involves following stringent guidelines, manufacturers are also educated about efficient management of their enterprise.
+Increased Management Awareness of the Enterprise: Many conventional honeybee keepers are not aware of effective techniques to manage their apiaries.
+Since certified organic honey production involves following stringent guidelines, manufacturers are also educated about the efficient management of their enterprise.

-Limitation on disease management practices: Organic honey does not involve wide usage of antibiotics.
-Hence disease management is restricted.
+Limitation on Disease Management Practices: Organic honey does not involve the wide usage of antibiotics.
+Therefore, disease management is restricted.

-Limitation on feeding management practices: An organic honey bee keeper has to ensure that there is no non-organic farm in the vicinity of his honey bee hives.
-Further, there are other restrictions on the feeding practices.
+Limitation on Feeding Management Practices: An organic honeybee keeper has to ensure that there are no non-organic farms in the vicinity of his honey bee hives.
+Furthermore, there are other restrictions on the feeding practices.

-Transition cost and time: A conventional honey bee keeper cannot shift to organic honey production all of a sudden.
-As in case of organic milk production, there is transition time and cost involved in shifting to organic honey production as well.
-There is also one year probation period in some countries such as Australia before becoming a certified organic honey manufacturer.
+Transition Cost and Time: A conventional honeybee keeper cannot shift to organic honey production all of a sudden.
+As in the case of organic milk production, there is a transition time and cost involved in shifting to organic honey production as well.
+There is also a one-year probationary period in some countries, such as Australia, before becoming a certified organic honey manufacturer.

-Other costs: Organic honey production also involves other costs such as cost of joining the certifying body, cost of certification, auditing cost, sampling cost, etc.
+Other Costs: Organic honey production also involves other costs such as the cost of joining the certifying body, the cost of certification, auditing cost, sampling cost, etc.